open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 effect on real-time performance is typically not as large as that of the `ReadSize` property because it does not determine when data is written to hardware.
 Data is written to hardware as soon as an output frame has been created.
 To start, we also set the `ReadSize` property is also set to 16384.
-In the next section, we'll examine the effect of this value on real time performance.
+Later in this tutorial, we'll examine the effect of this value on real-time performance.

 ### Real-time Loop